 This is the value used to smooth out a polygonal surface.
 Higher angles result in greater smoothing.
 Lower angles result in a “blockier” looking image.

 The light reflected from an object when exposed to pure white light.
-This represents the true color of an object.
+This represents the true colour of an object.

 A method of creating 3D objects in software that mimics sculpting in the real world.
-3D sculpting software allows the user to push, pull, add and subtract mesh similar to real world clay.
+3D sculpting software allows the user to push, pull, add and subtract mesh similar to real-world clay.
 ZBrush is the most famous and oldest digital sculpting tool.
-Other software that supports this technique includes Blender, Maya and Mudbox.
+Other software that supports this technique includes Modo, Blender, Maya and Mudbox.

 A line defined by two vertices on a polygonal surface.